-As mentioned above, in India, no substantive authoritative text or case laws are available to determine the nature or ambit of trade secrets.
-But the Indian courts have tried putting the trade secrets of various businesses under the purview of various other legislations in order to protect them and also they have tried to define what a trade secret is in various cases, some of them are as follows:-
+As mentioned above, in India, no substantive authoritative separate statute to deal with trade secrets.
+Even very few case laws are available to determine the nature or ambit of trade secrets.
+Some such decisions dissecting the trade secrets of various businesses are mentioned herein.

-1. American Express Bank Ltd. v.
-Ms. Priya Puri (2006)III LLJ 540(Del) Delhi High Court, in this case defined trade secrets as "... formulae, technical know-how or a peculiar mode or method of business adopted by an employer which is unknown to others."

-2. Michael Heath Nathan Johnson v.
+- 1. American Express Bank Ltd. v.
+Ms. Priya Puri (2006)III LLJ 540(Del) Delhi High Court, in this case defined trade secrets as "... formulae, technical know-how or a peculiar mode or method of business adopted by an employer which is unknown to others." - Michael Heath Nathan Johnson v.
 Subhash Chandra And Ors (60(1995) DLT 757) and John Richard Brady And Ors v.
-Chemical Process Equipments P. Ltd. And Anr (AIR 1987 Delhi 372) took note of the contentions of the counsels who referred to English decisions to define trade secrets

-3. Mr. Anil Gupta and Anr. v.
+Chemical Process Equipments P. Ltd. And Anr (AIR 1987 Delhi 372) took note of the contentions of the counsels who referred to English decisions to define trade secrets - 3.
+Mr. Anil Gupta and Anr. v.
 Mr. Kunal Dasgupta and Ors (97 (2002) DLT 257) the Delhi High Court held that the concept developed and evolved by the plaintiff is the result of the work done by the plaintiff upon material which may be available for the use of anybody, but what makes it confidential is the fact that the plaintiff has used his brain and thus produced a result in the shape of a concept.